The Bogomolov multiplier of finite simple groups

-\begin{remark} In Theorems \ref{quasi} and \ref{almost} we consider top and bottom decorations of simple groups, respectively.
-Apparently one can complete the picture, allowing both perfect central extensions and outer automorphisms, by deducing from Theorems \ref{quasi} and \ref{almost} that $B_0(G)=0$ for all {\it nearly simple} groups $G$ (see the definition in Section \ref{sec:fin} below).
-In particular, this statement holds true for all finite ``reductive'' groups such as the general linear group $GL(n,q)$, the general unitary group $GU(n,q)$, and the like. \end{remark}
+\begin{rem} Following \cite[Ch.~2, \S\S~6,7]{GL}, we call quasisimple groups $Q$ (as in Theorem \ref{quasi}) and almost simple groups $A$ (as in Theorem \ref{almost}), as well as the extensions of $A$ by $Q$, {\it decorations} of finite simple groups.
+It is most likely that one can complete the picture given in the above theorems, allowing both perfect central extensions and outer automorphisms, by deducing from Theorems \ref{quasi} and \ref{almost} that $B_0(G)=0$ for all {\it nearly simple} groups $G$ (see the definition in Section \ref{sec:fin} below) excluding the groups related to the above listed exceptional cases.
+In particular, this statement holds true for all finite ``reductive'' groups such as the general linear group $GL(n,q)$, the general unitary group $GU(n,q)$, and the like. \end{rem}

 Our notation is standard and mostly follows \cite{GLS}.
 Throughout below ``simple group'' means ``finite nonabelian simple group''.
 Our proofs heavily rely on the classification of such groups.